westonstearns/Kaggle-Python-Tutorial/chapter1.md

 *** =instructions
 - Calculate and print the survival rates in absolute numbers using `values_counts()` method.
 - Calculate and print the survival rates as proportions by setting the `normalize` argument to `True`.
-- Repeat the same calculations, but on subsets of survivals based in Sex.
+- Repeat the same calculations but on subsets of survivals based on Sex.

 *** =hint
 - The code for the first four tasks is already given in the assignment!